 Yet, so many

-Always in need of a mental break, we squander the allocation of energy which the Lord has entrusted to our stewardship on temporal pursuits.
-Not
+Always in need of a mental break, we squander the allocation of energy that the Lord has entrusted to our stewardship on temporal pursuits.
+Not necessarily bad things, but energy is a limited resource, and a steward often needs to say no to otherwise good things so that he can say yes to energy investments that will yield higher returns for his Master.

 And the same is true for every other resource you have at your disposal.
 It’s all God’s.
 As the parable indicates, not all have been given the same number of talents, some have been given more, some less.
 But all have some resources loaned to them by God.
 Perhaps it is your connections, your living situation, your job, or your abilities.
 These too should be invested for the glory of the King of Kings.
 Christian stewardship demands it.
 Our resources are not our treasure to bury.